spotinst/terraform-spotinst-modules/spotinst_ocean_eks/README.md

 The module will install the Spotinst Kuberentes controller on top of the cluster.

 ## Example Use
-Go to the example dir.
+Go to the examples dir.
 Fill the variables.tf file.

 ## Variables